GC AI

 • Gemini (3.1 Pro): 57.5%

-In GC AI’s internal In-House Legal Bench, GC AI scored highest among the tested assistants.
-GC AI's largest margins came on the research-intensive work in-house teams run most: regulatory tracking, legal research, and checklists.
+GC AI’s largest margins came on the research-intensive work in-house teams run most: regulatory tracking, legal research, and checklists.
+Harvey was not part of this benchmark, which measures GC AI against general-purpose AI.

 Benchmark table from GC AI comparing accuracy of GC AI, ChatGPT, Claude, and Gemini across ten in-house legal task categories.
 GC AI (highlighted) scores highest in every category, ranging from 81.6% to 91.4%, ahead of ChatGPT (72.8–84.7%), Claude (57.0–74.9%), and Gemini (42.9–72.9%).
 Source: GC AI "In-House Legal Bench," May 15, 2026.